IamPritamAcharya/JBase/README.md

 Page ID → [ 4096 bytes ]
 ```

-Pages are immutable units of storage from the perspective of higher layers.
+Pages act as the fundamental unit of persistence.

 ---